tl-dr/ryanseys.com/_posts/2013-04-07-going-paperless.md

 ![iX500](/img/ix500.png "iX500")

 This scanner set me back quite a bit of money, though I hope it makes up for in efficiency.
-I owned a scanner previous to this purchase, though considering its a flatbed-type, it would take me weeks upon weeks to scan the documents I already had (the trick is to scan as the documents come to exist in your life, though this is not really an option for me right now).
+I owned a scanner previous to this purchase, though considering it's a flatbed-type, it would take me weeks upon weeks to scan the documents I already had (the trick is to scan as the documents come to exist in your life, though this is not really an option for me right now).

-I will describe to everyone my workflow of this day project, hopefully succeeding in the end to get an efficient setup that will produce the highest quality result.

 Things I want to come of this: